 Corporate tax credits in Spain

 For film productions and performing arts, Spain’s corporate tax laws also offer some credits.
 Of course, this is designed to encourage the use of Spain as a filming destination and creative hub.
-For example, producers and anyone who finances films, serials, documentaries, or the like, can benefit from a 30% tax credit on the first €1 million they contribute, and a 25% credit for further contributions up to €10 million.
-Additionally, a tax credit of 20% applies to the first €500,000 of expenses incurred while producing live performances and musicals.
+For example, producers and qualifying investors can benefit from a 30% tax credit on the first €1 million they contribute, and a 25% credit for further contributions up to €20 million.
+Additionally, a tax credit of 20% applies to the first €500,000 of expenses incurred while producing live performances and musicals, reduced to 15% on expenses above this amount.

-To encourage employers to give jobs to disabled persons, there is also a €9,000 tax credit for every disabled worker employed on a full-time permanent basis.
+To encourage employers to give jobs to disabled persons, there is also a €9,000 tax credit for every disabled worker employed on a permanent basis.
 This is for workers whose disability is assessed at 33% to 65%.
 If the level of disability is over 65%, then the tax credit is €12,000.

 Corporate tax deductions

 Corporate tax law in Spain allows companies to claim a number of deductions.
-For instance, a business may claim depreciation deductions on certain assets such as warehouses (7%/annum), furniture (10%/annum), and computers (25%/annum).
-Companies are also able to deduct financial expenses up to 30% of their operating profit.
-Severance pay is also deductible, as long as it is less than €1,000,000.
+For instance, a business may claim depreciation deductions on certain assets such as warehouses (typically around 2–3%/annum), furniture (up to 10%/annum), and computers (up to 25%/annum).
+Companies are also able to deduct financial expenses up to 30% of their operating profit, subject to a minimum deductible amount of €1 million per tax period.
+Severance pay is also deductible, as long as it legally required, contractually agreed, and not excessive under Spanish tax law.

 VAT in Spain